Professor-plum/stm8_minibadges/README.md

 Bytes written: 4456
 ```

-I apologize for the lack of code comments but don’t really care enough to do something about it :/
+I apologize for the lack of code comments but I don’t really care enough to do something about it :/

+The colors may be inverted depending on the TFT LCD type you have.
+The simple fix is to locate the line `ST7735_Write(ST7735_INVOFF, CMD);` in the main.c file and change it to `ST7735_Write(ST7735_INVON, CMD);` or vice versa.
+Then recompile and reflash.

 The official documentation for this chip can be found at https://www.st.com/resource/en/datasheet/stm8s001j3.pdf